Lead: Jorge Jimenez, MarViva Foundation

 Progress to date

 Progress on this work has been achieved on several fronts.
 Following extensive consultation with data specialists and experts, information on productivity, wind vectors, thermocline depth, purse seine fishing effort, the distribution of sharks, rays, blue whales and turtles, etc. has been compiled and mapped.
-Narrative to accompany the maps in the dedicated atlas for the CRTD is under review.
+All of this information has contributed to the creation of an Atlas of the Costa Rica Thermal Dome (launched in August 2019) and an interactive geoportal accessible online.
 In parallel, dedicated oceanographic surveys of the CRTD have been completed, yielding new information on environmental conditions – and pollutants – prevalent at the feature.
 Such evidence has been put forward in support of the CRTDs case for becoming a World Heritage Site in the High Seas.
 An analysis of possible governance schemes for the CRTD is under review, and once approved and published, the results will form the basis for negotiations with regional authorities to define an appropriate governance regime for the region.